Remember home movies?

 Thanks to a grant from the Community Foundation of Middlesex County/River View Cemetery Fund, the Chester Historical Society and the Deep River Historical Society have taken decades-old (and never-seen-before) home movies of our towns from film to digital format.

-These include: a film made by Peter Calamari in the mid 1930s that shows businessmen of Chester as well as students at Chester High School and parishioners of St. Joseph’s Church leaving after Palm Sunday mass.
+These included In and Around Chester, 1930s, a film made by Peter Calamari in the mid 1930s that shows businessmen of Chester as well as students at Chester High School and parishioners of St. Joseph’s Church leaving after Palm Sunday mass.
 You’ll see John Zanardi filling an oil truck, Silvio “Babe” Zanardi cheerfully shoveling coal, and Postmaster Jim Grote (see photo below).
 You’ll also see Hazel Watrous (Archambault), Arnold Watrous, Anthony “Squint” Bertelli, Anne Dacundo (Hesser) and Theresa Scarpini leaving school.

-This will be followed by Mr. Calamari’s film of the 1938 Chester Centennial Celebration – a remarkable parade with floats and bands followed by a townwide gathering on the Green and a tea party for the oldest residents of Chester.
+Peter Calamari also filmed the 1936 Chester Centennial Celebration – a remarkable parade with floats and bands followed by a townwide gathering on the Green and a tea party for the oldest residents of Chester.
 On one of the floats is a young Shirley Miceli.